SCWinter259/CMPUT291_DBSTREAMING_1/README.md

    the largest number of keywords listed on top.
 If there are more than 5 matching movies, at most 5 matches will be shown at a time, letting the user select a movie or see more matches.
 The customer should be able to select a movie and see more information about the movie including the cast members and the number of customers who have watched it (the difinition of watched in this project is having watched more than half of the duration of the movie).
 On a movie screen, the customer should have the option to (1) select a cast member and follow it, and to (2) start watching the movie.
 3. ***End watching a movie***: The customer should be able to end a movie being watched.
-If the customer is watching multiple movies, there should be an option to select any of them and end it.
 The duration watched should be set to the time passed in minutes from the time it started until the current time.
 The duration      watched cannot exceed the duration of the movie.
 4. ***End the session***: The user should be able to end the current session.
 The duration should be set in minutes to the time passed in minutes from the time the session started until the current time.
    If the customer has been watching any movies, those will end and the duration watched will be recorded.
 Again the duration watched cannot exceed the duration of the movie.